First Church and Parish in Dedham: 1638 meetinghouse

 Joshua Fisher agreed to shingle the meetinghouse on January 17, 1651-2 and to have it done by June 24, 1652, in return for £15 but was ultimately paid £20.

 A vote to purchase a bell was made in 1648, but a bell was not hung until February 1652.
-A year prior, on February 2, 1651, the Town sent Eleazer Lusher to Boston to purchase one six bells left to the Town of Boston in the will of Thomas Cromwell, a privateer operating under a commission from Robert Rich, 2nd Earl of Warwick.
+A year prior, on February 2, 1651, the Town sent Eleazer Lusher to Boston to purchase one six bells left to the Town of Boston in the will of Thomas Cromwell, a privateer operating under a commission from Robert Rich, 2nd Earl of Warwick that was looted from a Spanish ship.
 Francis Chickering put up £5.12 to pay for the bell, but was not quickly repaid.
 Lusher also arraigned for Daniel Pond to construct a frame to hang the bell from the north end of the meetinghouse, but Pond was not paid immediately for his work either.

 As a result of the bell being hung, the Town no longer needed to pay Ralph Day to beat a drum announcing the start of meetings.
 The bell was rung not only to announce the start of public meetings, but also to alert residents of a fire, to announce a death, and to signal the start of church services.

 Pond was also hired in December 1651 to add two windows to the back of the meetinghouse.
 The next month, a vote was taken to re-shingle the building and to fix its three doors.
 Pond built an additional gallery in 1659.
 In 1665, the walls were clapboarded and permanent seats were installed in the east gallery.

 Until a separate schoolhouse was completed, the meetinghouse also served as a classroom.
 The roof of the east gallery also served as a storehouse for the town's supply of gunpowder following a 1653 vote.